mattlehrer/mattlehrer.com-eleventy/src/blog/getting-started-with-svelte.md

 - MadewithSvelte.com is interesting, has things like this [reactive map list](https://madewithsvelte.com/reactive-map-list).
 - [Sveltefire](https://github.com/codediodeio/sveltefire/) - Firebase integration
 - [Mdsvex](https://mdsvex.com/) - Svelte components in Markdown (like React in MD with MDX)
+- Interview with Amelia Wattenberger([Overcast link](https://overcast.fm/+DLNRLoIc)) on using Svelte for data viz on the [Data Stories podcast](https://datastori.es/163-svelte-js-for-web-based-dataviz-with-amelia-wattenberger/)(official site).
+It's a great intro to Svelte thinking in general but particularly for data viz.

 The future: [SvelteKit](https://youtu.be/luM5uobewhA) (Snowpack mentioned in this announcement video but now using Vite v2, which is similar)

 Things in SvelteKit are changing pretty frequently and in big ways so it's not how I would get started right now unless you love messing with settings and updating packages and googling new errors...
 New [docs](https://kit.svelte.dev/docs) are up as of yesterday.

+## An early, small community has pros and cons

+Because it’s fairly early there are some pain points:
+ESLint is kind of annoying to [get working](https://codechips.me/eslint-svelte-typescript/).
+Maybe that's normal for every toolchain, though.

+There are no docs and barely anything online about setting up AWS Amplify (but it’s [not that hard either](https://github.com/mattlehrer/svelte-snowpack-tailwind/tree/amplify)).

+And that’s pretty common: no docs or support from things you want to integrate with.

+The upside of it being early is that basically anything you learn can be turned into a blog post that’s useful for a lot of people… if you’re into that.

 Have you tried it?
 Let me know what you think on [twitter](https://www.twitter.com/mattlehrer).